jderam/FREEd6/03_how_to_play.md

     - Move in to engage an enemy and make an attack with a melee weapon
     - Cast a spell at an enemy, then move behind a rock in an attempt to avoid being shot by arrows
     - Cover a great distance by using both actions to move
-    - Reload a ranged weapon, then fire it
     - Make two melee attacks against an enemy that is already in melee range
-3. Under normal circumstances, each successful attack deal 1 point of damage.
+3. Under normal circumstances, each successful attack deals 1 point of damage.
 Record damage taken as it occurs.
 4. Once all characters and monsters have had their turn, the combat round is over, and starts again at the beginning.
 Initiative is rolled anew at the beginning of each round.
 This continues until one side is defeated, retreats, or surrenders.

 ## Crits and Fumbles
 - **Critical Hit**: When you get two 6s on your combat check (⚅⚅), you have landed an extraordinary blow!
-You may choose to deal double damage, or deal normal damage and apply a [condition](#conditions) to the enemy.
+You may choose to deal double damage, or deal normal damage and apply one of the following conditions to the enemy.
+  - Blinded (disadvantage on attacks made, advantage on attacks against)
+  - Hamstrung (movement reduced)
+  - Knocked Prone (action to get up, disadvantage on attacks made, advantage on attacks against)
+  - Pushed Back (moved back up to 10 feet)
+  - Restrained (muscle check to escape, otherwise cannot act)
+  - Stunned (spend action to make a saving throw to shake off, otherwise cannot act)
 - **Super-Critical Hit**: When the result of a combat check is three 6s (⚅⚅⚅ which is only possible when making the check with *advantage*) you instantly kill the target!
 - **Fumble**: When *all* dice come up 1 (⚀), regardless of how many are rolled.
 You must spend your next action to regain your bearings (or other effect as determined by the GM).